trishasatyavrat/inferno/README.md

 # inferno

-A GPT-2 inference engine built from scratch in C++ — no PyTorch, no ML libraries.
-Loads real GPT-2 weights and generates text using tensor math implemented by hand, then makes it fast: cache blocking, SIMD, multithreading, with honest benchmarks against PyTorch at every step.
+A GPT-2 inference engine built C++ (no PyTorch, no ML libraries.)
+Loads GPT-2 weights and generates text using tensor math implemented, then makes it fast: cache blocking, SIMD, multithreading, with honest benchmarks against PyTorch at every step.

-**Why:** every AI framework hides the same core — a few tensor operations, mostly matrix multiplication, executed as fast as the hardware allows.
+**Why:** every AI framework hides the same core, a few tensor operations, mostly matrix multiplication, executed as fast as the hardware allows.
 This project builds that core in the open, to understand exactly what runs when a language model generates a word.